A Hot Summer Afternoon at Zoo Tampa

 Dining at the zoo

-Zoo events
+Special events

 The Zoo holds an exciting assortment of events throughout the year, including the annual Zoo Run Run (a 5k race and walk that runs through the zoo and along the Hillsborough River), Creatures of the Night (a festive annual Halloween event featuring a pumpkin toss), and Wild Wonderland (a holiday extravaganza complete with a million lights, holiday treats, and fake snow).
+What I like best about memberships is that you get free entry to these events.
+This is a really nice perk if you live in the area as other zoos typically charge upwards of $20 a person for Halloween and Christmas lighting events.
+A few pics from the festive Christmas event.

 Annual Memberships

-Annual passes are available for $245 per family (4 plus 2 guests each visit).
-This is a great deal for zoo lovers as it includes reciprocal admission to over 160 zoos.
-Individual plus one guest is $115, and 2 person households plus one guest is $165.
-Members receive numerous benefits including free admission to annual, free beer samplings (1-3pm), restaurant and shop discounts, and discounts to participating zoos.
+I think it is a pretty good deal as members receive numerous benefits including: free admission to events, free parking, free beer samplings (1-3pm), restaurant and shop discounts, and discounts to participating zoos.
 This really is the best value as in all honestly this zoo is quite overpriced based on the size and focus on amusement rides rather than animals.

 Things to know before your visit

--Summer temperatures in Tampa can climb into the high 90’s with very high humidity!
+- Summer temperatures in Tampa can climb into the high 90’s with very high humidity!
 It’s best to avoid a visit this time of year.
 Unfortunately, they offer no early hours during the hot season.

--Your $46 admission ticket includes all rides found within the park.
+- Your admission ticket includes all rides found within the park.
 If you pay for one day, you will receive free admission for the rest of the year.

--You can apply the price of your admission ticket towards an annual pass.
+- You can apply the price of your admission ticket towards an annual pass.

--Drink plenty of water throughout your visit.
+- Drink plenty of water throughout your visit.

--Food and drink are not allowed in the park.
+- Food and drink are not allowed in the park.
 However, there is a shaded picnic area right outside the park.
 You can get a stamp and re-enter the park.

--Giraffe feedings are an additional $3 fee.
+- Giraffe feedings are an additional $3 fee.

--Discount coupons can be found at The Tampa Visitor’s Center.
+- Discount coupons can be found at The Tampa Visitor’s Center.

 Location, Hours & Pricing Information